-Please know that each year, we consider the workshop structure anew; no workshop or individual teacher has a “permanent” or “guaranteed” spot each year.
-We do sometimes repeat workshops that were particularly popular or helpful (based on feedback forms sent in to us), but we believe strongly in holding space for new people and new ideas, as long as the content is relevant.
+Please know that each year, we consider the workshop structure anew, and returning as a presenter is not assumed.
+We do sometimes repeat workshops that were particularly popular or helpful (based on feedback by participants), but we believe strongly in holding space for new people and new ideas, as long as the content is relevant.
 If you have presented before and would like to again, please send in a proposal.
 Returning presenters need only to send in their idea/description, reasoning for how it fits into the gathering’s flow, and any bio/photo information they wish to have used.

 We want to provide participants with ways to deepen their own abilities and also develop skills for contributing to a deeper community experience at the fire … and beyond.
 Out of consideration for a quality experience for both presenters and attendees, workshop space is limited; we invite certain presenters early in the year to set the initial framework of our festival, but we also warmly welcome new voices to share their knowledge and make an effort to introduce at least a few new faces each year.